3 Data preparation

 ## altExpNames(0):

 Epiregulon is designed to work seamlessly with ArchR.
-GeneExpressionMatrix and PeakMatrix can be easily exported from ArchR using ArchR’s build-in function.
+GeneExpressionMatrix and PeakMatrix can be easily exported from ArchR using ArchR’s build-in functions.

 Download a test ArchR project